ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 itself and send it to the REPL for evaluation.
 You can remove the code afterwards.

-This way you can quickly setch together some code and move and refactor later.
+This way you can quickly sketch together some code and move and refactor later.

-If you use the REPL via command line you can switch to this (or any other valid namespace) by calling:
+If you use the REPL via command line you can switch to this namespae (or any other valid namespace) by calling:

 ```